DiamondLightSource/httomo-backends/docs/source/backends/templates.rst

 Methods YAML Templates
 ======================

-This section contains YAML templates from :ref:`backends_list`.
-These are ready-to-use templates can be either copy-pasted or downloaded in order to build your pipeline.
+This section contains YAML templates for `backends <https://diamondlightsource.github.io/httomo/backends/list.html/>`_.
+These are ready-to-use templates can be either copy-pasted or directy accessed by installing `httomo-backends` package.

 .. note:: When you click on a module you can find a link to the API of that module.
 This is where the description of the method and its arguments can be found.

+.. _reference_templates_tomopy:

 TomoPy Modules
 ---------------
-v.1.15
-''''''

 .. toctree::
    :glob: